Skip to main content

 “Of course not,” he responded.
 “There are no nationwide marriage laws.”

-As Brian noted last year after Cruz’s New York remarks, while the senator tells everyone that he wants to return marriage decisions to the states, he presents his case in remarkably different ways to different audiences:
+As Brian noted last year after Cruz’s New York remarks, while the senator tells everyone that he wants to return marriage decisions to the states, he presents his case in remarkably different ways to different audiences(link is external):

-During a November conference call with anti-gay activists, Cruz promised “to defend marriage on every front” against the “lawless” and “illegitimate” Supreme Court decision.
-Cruz even went as far as saying that he would direct the federal government not to recognize the Obergefell ruling: “We will not use the federal government to enforce this lawless decision that is a usurpation of the authority of we the people in this country.”
+During a November conference call with anti-gay activists, Cruz promised “to defend marriage on every front(link is external)” against the “lawless” and “illegitimate” Supreme Court decision.
+Cruz even went as far as saying that he would direct the federal government not to recognize the Obergefell ruling(link is external): “We will not use the federal government to enforce this lawless decision that is a usurpation of the authority of we the people in this country.”